What is MiSP’s Early Career Teachers’ Support Fund?

 No previous experience of mindfulness is required.
 We will need confirmation of your commitment to complete the course in full, and evidence from your employer of their support for this CPD.
 If you are applying to the Fund for financial support with Teach Paws b or Teach .b courses, we will need confirmation from your headteacher that curriculum time will be made available to teach the lessons to children and young people during the school day.

 How much is available?

-In order to support as many early career teachers as possible, this Fund will provide 50% of the course fees for courses taking place before 31st August 2020.
+In order to support as many early career teachers as possible, this Fund will provide 50% of the course fees.
 This is a small fund which we will allocate on a first come first served basis.
 The majority of the Fund will be awarded to teachers working in state-maintained schools, but up to 6.5% of the Fund will be available to independent schools, mirroring the estimated proportion of pupils estimated to be educated by the independent sector.

 How do I apply?

 Please complete the form below to apply to MiSP’s Early Career Teachers’ Support Fund and send to: firstname.lastname@example.org